-In general, to find the best network architecture and best set of hyper-parameters defined as the network with minimal mean validation loss, we carried out extensive tests including the hyper-parameter search discussed in Sect.~\ref{sec:network:hyperparameter}.
-For the architecture, we varied the number of residual blocks between 2 and 6, the number of FC layers between 1 and 3, as well as the number of feature maps and strides in the convolutional layers and the number of neurons within the different FC layers.
-We also tested different kernel sizes for the convolutional layers, but obtained the smallest average validation loss with the standard $3\times3$ kernel, which is understandable given the small image size of our ground-based images.
+In general, to find the best network architecture and the best set of hyper-parameters, which is defined as the network with minimal mean validation loss, we carried out extensive tests including the hyper-parameter search discussed in Sect.~\ref{sec:network:hyperparameter}.
+For the architecture, we varied the number of residual blocks between 2 and 6, the number of FC layers between 1 and 3, and the number of feature maps and strides in the convolutional layers and the number of neurons within the different FC layers.
+We also tested different kernel sizes for the convolutional layers, but obtained the smallest average validation loss with the standard $3\times3$ kernel, which is understandable given the small size of our ground-based images.

-As shown in Fig.~\ref{fig:networksketch}, the final network architecture contains one convolutional layer with kernel size 3 followed by a batch normalization and three residuals blocks of two convolutional layers each with kernel size of 3.
-The standard $3 \times 3$ kernel is preferred over larger kernel sizes such as $5\times5$ or $7\times7$ as the network needs to capture also very small features on the arcs to predict the external shear and our images are only $64 \times 64$ pixels large.
-As shown in Fig.~\ref{fig:networksketch}, we finally include three residual blocks with a stride of 2, 1, and 1, respectively, and 24, 32, and 64 feature maps, respectively.
-The first layer before the residual blocks has 16 feature maps, while the input has 4 feature maps corresponding to the 4 different filters.
-After flattening, the output of the convolutional sequence is passed through three FC layers connecting 1024 to 32, 32 to 16 and 16 to 14 neurons, respectively.
+As shown in Fig.~\ref{fig:networksketch}, the final network architecture contains one convolutional layer with kernel size 3 followed by a batch normalization and three residual blocks of two convolutional layers each with a kernel size of 3.
+As shown in Fig.~\ref{fig:networksketch}, we finally include three residual blocks with strides of two, one, and one, respectively, and 24, 32, and 64 feature maps, respectively.
+The first layer before the residual blocks has 16 feature maps, while the input has 4 feature maps corresponding to the four different filters.
+After flattening, the output of the convolutional sequence is passed through one FC layer connecting 1024 to 14 neurons.

 During our tests on the network architecture, we also adjusted the pooling layer before flattening for the FC layers (compare Fig.~\ref{fig:networksketch}).
-Here we tried an average pooling layer, a maximal pooling layer or no pooling at all.
+Here, we tried an average pooling layer, a maximal pooling layer, or no pooling at all.
 For the two different pooling layers, we tested kernel sizes of $8 \times 8$, $4\times 4$, or $2\times2$.
 We found the best performance using an average pooling layer with a kernel size of $8 \times 8$, as indicated in Fig.~\ref{fig:networksketch}.